Array Set Operations¶

 - Raises:

-TypeError – Raised if either pda1 or pda2 is not a pdarray
+TypeError – Raised if either A or B is not a pdarray

 RuntimeError – Raised if the dtype of either pdarray is not supported